Applications

 Issues

-As the name suggests, this table shares the list of open issues along with the Failed Rule Name (issue), Issue Count, User who can fix the issue and severity.
-By hovering over the rule you'll see the rule name and description.
-You can find full details about the issue by either cllicking on Issue Name or by pressing the three dots and clicking Show More.
+This table shares the list of checks performed for that application.
+By hovering over the rule, you'll see the rule name and description.
+You can find full details about it by either clicking on the Name or by pressing the three dots and clicking Show More.

 Users